Blog

 Final thoughts

-If you need a good task manager that runs on the widest variety of platforms and allows you to add tasks via the greatest variety of other apps, Remember the Milk is your choice.
-But keep in mind that you’re giving up some pretty basic functionality, like subtasks and attachments, for that flexibility.
+Remember the Milk is your choice if you need a good task manager that runs on the widest variety of platforms and allows you to add tasks via the greatest variety of other apps.
+But remember that you’re giving up some pretty basic functionality, like subtasks and attachments, for that flexibility.

 Pros

 Microsoft To Do’s big differentiators are the tight integration with other Microsoft products and the My Day feature.
-Microsoft brings emails you’ve flagged in Outlook into My Day as tasks automatically.
-To assign a task from Outlook a higher priority, mark the email as high-priority and To Do will star it.
+Microsoft automatically brings emails you’ve flagged in Outlook into My Day as tasks.
+To assign a task from Outlook a higher priority, mark the email as high-priority, and To Do will star it.

-Like Wunderlist, To Do lets you choose a custom background for each of your lists.
-It also offers dark mode across Android, Windows, Mac, and iOS13.
+Like Wunderlist, To Do lets you choose a custom background for each list.
+It also offers dark mode across Android, Windows, Mac, and iOS.
 It’s got keyboard shortcuts, subtasks (called “Steps”), and recurring tasks.
 It also offers offline access, NLP on iOS, and social support.

 Microsoft To Do wunderlist alternative